 Average G.P.A.: 3.5

 Students who pursue this major are prepared for organizational roles that are more people or employee-focused.
-Unlike business administration and management that revolves around the study of business processes, organization leadership focuses on the individual and social aspects of a business or an organization.
+Unlike business administration and management which revolves around the study of business processes, organizational leadership focuses on the individual and social aspects of a business or an organization.

 To become effective organizational leaders, students pursuing this major are taught the different techniques and strategies involved in helping the employees adapt to the changes and resolve conflicts within an organization.
 The curriculum for this major includes courses in social science, social psychology, conflict management, and industrial and organizational psychology.
 And in order to complete a four-year program, students are typically expected to spend 120 hours of studies online or in class.

 The number of students taking organizational leadership as their college major has been growing by 9.87%, with more than 12,591 graduates receiving a degree in 2019.
 Graduates who majored in organizational leadership are prepared to work across different industries, such as business consulting, finance, sales, manufacturing, healthcare, and even government agencies.
-As one of the easiest high-paying college majors, organizational leadership graduates can take on managerial roles, such as management analysts, who can earn an annual median pay of $87,660.
-They can also become training and development managers with annual median pay of $115,640.
+As one of the easiest high-paying college majors, organizational leadership graduates can take on managerial roles, such as management analysts, who can earn an annual median pay of $93,000.
+They can also take up an online master’s degree in organizational leadership to become training and development managers with annual median pay of $129,303.

 Average G.P.A.: 3.0